Bhargavi84/Explore-Ireland-MS2/README.md

 * To run the code locally by cloning this repository, click on _Download_ Code.
 To clone the repository using HTTPS, under "Clone with HTTPS" click on _Save_.
 * To create a personal copy of this repository, click on _Fork_ button on the top right corner of the page.

-There is no difference between the deployed version and the development version.

 ## Credits